 You can extend ArcGIS Server map and image services (including map and image service extensions, such as feature services) with custom logic that can be run in ArcGIS clients.
 There are two ways to extend these service types:

 - Server object extensions (SOE) allow you to create service operations to extend the base functionality of map or image services.
 SOEs are appropriate if you have some well-defined business logic to perform that is not easily accomplished using the ArcGIS client APIs.
 Most SOEs do this by using custom code to work with geospatial data and maps.

 Server object extensions

 SOEs are appropriate if you want to create service operations to extend the base functionality of map and image services (including map and image service extensions, such as feature services).
 They provide the following advantages:

-You might develop an SOE if you want to expose functionality that is not available in any other manner or that needs to be executed very quickly.
-SOEs are for experienced developers and require knowledge of various development platforms.
-The ArcObjects SDK for Java contains several SOE samples that you can examine.
+You can develop an SOE if you want to expose functionality that is not available in any other manner or that needs to be run very quickly.

-The simplest alternative to developing an SOE may be to create a geoprocessing model that accomplishes your business logic, and then publish it as a service.
+Before you develop an SOE, you can consider some alternatives.
+An alternative to developing an SOE may be to create a geoprocessing model that accomplishes your business logic and then publish it as a service.
 You can use ModelBuilder to interactively drag, drop, and connect the needed tools instead of writing custom business logic code.
-Geoprocessing services also allow asynchronous execution, allowing you to start a job, do something else, and come back later to check the results.
+Geoprocessing services also allow you to run them asynchronously, allowing you to start a job, do something else, and come back later to check the results.

 One drawback of geoprocessing services is that they have a relatively large memory footprint and may run slower than SOEs.
 If you're running a process only a few times a day, this might not be an issue.
 However, if you are running a process many times a day, or with many concurrent users, it might be worth investing the time to build an SOE.